How to Create a Phishing Campaign

 You can deactivate or reactivate a campaign by clicking the down arrow on the right side of the campaign.
-Note that one-time campaigns do not need to be deactivated as they only run once.
+Do not deactivate one-time campaigns as they cannot be reactivated.

-Note: It is generally recommended that once you have deactivated a campaign, that you simply start a new one instead of reactivating it.
+Note: We recommend that once you deactivate a campaign, that you start a new one instead of reactivating it.

 Hiding a campaign:

 You can choose to hide certain campaigns from your reports by clicking the drop-down arrow on the right side and selecting Hide from reports.
-The details for Hidden reports can still be viewed under the Hidden tab under Campaigns.
+This option removes all phishing campaign information from affected users and from phishing reports.
+Smart Groups that reference phishing security test failures will be impacted.
+The details for hidden reports can still be viewed under the Hidden tab under Campaigns.